-- Limit excavation depth and extent into the natural subsurface to mitigate the volume of acid sulfate soil impacted Shallow groundwater conditions should be considered in final design - levels, footing options and construction methods.
-In areas of alluvium, constraints are associated with the variable nature - of alluvium and the potential for soft or loose surficial soils, which may require deeper foundations or ground improvement.

-Further desktop studies on the previous landfill extent as well as - runner desktop studies on the previous landini extent as well as geotechnical investigations will be required to assess subsurface conditions and provide recommendations for design.
+- Limit excavation depth and extent into the natural subsurface to mitigate the volume of acid sulfate soil impacted - Shallow groundwater conditions should be considered in final design levels, footing options and construction methods. - In areas of alluvium, constraints are associated with the variable nature of alluvium and the potential for soft or loose surficial soils, which may require deeper foundations or ground improvement. - Further desktop studies on the previous landfill extent as well as geotechnical investigations will be required to assess subsurface conditions and provide recommendations for design.